kannankvs/md2/md_from_pandoc_tool2_sec3_4.md

     redis-engine.
 See further below for details in this topic.

 **Bgp container**: Runs one of the supported
 routing-stacks: Quagga or FRR.
-In LNOS case, we have opted for FRR suite.
 Even though the container is named after the routing-protocol being used (bgp), in reality, these routing-stacks can run various other protocols (such as ospf, isis, ldp, etc).